 We are booked in a 3-bedroom lodge for 2 nights and are looking forward to a brief pause after almost a week of daily driving.
 Unfortunately, the lodge doesn’t meet our expectations of luxury and comfort.

-So we decide to snip our 2-day visit to one, and head for Aukland the next morning.
+So we decide to snip our 2-day visit to one and head for Aukland the following day.

 Day 8/9/10: Auckland, North Island

 Soaking in the rolling green hills, the sparkling blue waters, and the lush golden fields under crystal clear skies, we drive from Tairua to Aukland.

 Blessed with two sparkling harbors, Auckland in Northern Island is New Zealand’s largest city and the most populous Polynesian city globally.